- Thinking in Recursion

 end

-function creates a new process that runs the given function.
+The spawn function creates a new process that runs the given function.
 The process runs independently and can crash without affecting others.

 Message Passing